raceintospace/raceintospace/doc/manual/manual.md

 One rule of thumb is that the latter two are so expensive to prototype and research that they're usually not practical options if your prestige is low when you're ready to choose your approach to the Moon (often, about the time you're flying Orbital missions with Mercury/Vostok).
 Conversely, if you happen to receive a newscast just then saying all hardware will be 50% off that turn, direct ascent and the minishuttles suddenly become very feasible.

 One question to consider is whether to maintain a backup strategy.
 Early testers recommended the historical path, flying the one-person capsule, then the two, then moving on to the three-person spacecraft for lunar missions.
-They would then maintain Gemini/Voskhod as a backup program, and switch over to it if their primary suffered a catastrophic failure.
+They would then keep Gemini/Voskhod as a backup program, and switch over to it if their primary suffered a catastrophic failure.
 This can be a helpful strategy, though it's only practical if you are planning to go to the Moon with Apollo/Soyuz or XMS-2/Lapot.
 It is also more costly than going straight from Mercury/Vostok to what you plan to fly to the Moon.

 The game has many keyboard commands; those that activate buttons usually have the corresponding letter displayed in a different color in the relevant button.
-Pressing F2 will show the keyboard commands available in that screen; also, pressing F1 will activate context-sensitive help for the screen.
+Pressing F2 will show the keyboard commands for that screen; also, pressing F1 will activate context-sensitive help for the screen.

 Although RIS includes a number of improvements over the original BARIS, the look and feel and the gameplay should be mostly the same.
 For the most part, the changes should simply make it easier to play, as the game used to have a lot of rough edges.
 Also a few of the names (of rockets, capsules, and spacepeople) have been changed to improve the game's educational potential, as a historical simulation of the 1960s Space Race.
 Information about the Soviet lunar program was limited when BARIS was developed, which required some educated guesses at names for some of the Soviet hardware and cosmonauts.
 RIS has been able to take advantage of what's known today to use more historical names.
-RIS also includes a large number of bug fixes, especially of newscasts that didn't work as they should.
+It also includes a large number of bug fixes, especially of newscasts that didn't work as they should.

 Race Into Space, like BARIS, uses its own flight profile for the historically considered approaches to the Moon.
 So the terms in RIS don't correspond to those used during the Space Race, but they work well in-game and their meaning is more straightforward.
 You will see these terms mentioned in newscasts; just bear in mind that the newscast is referring to the historic proposal and has no bearing on your space program.